 Example 4: Garrett is a zookeeper.
 A visitor takes a photo at the zoo and uploads it on the Internet.
 Garrett happens to be in the background.
 A blogger creates a “meme” mocking the color of Garrett’s skin and the photo goes viral.
 It receives hundreds of mean and racist comments, and even a few threats.
 Garrett reports this to his employer.
 While the employer knows about the harassment, they do not have much control over what happens on the Internet.
 They are probably not liable.

 It might.
 If you are an unpaid intern or volunteer, a job applicant, or are providing services pursuant to a contract, you are protected from harassment.

 Example 1: Sylvia is retired and volunteers at a museum.
 The museum director makes frequent negative comments and jokes about Sylvia’s age.
 The museum is liable for harassment even though Sylvia is not an “employee” in the usual sense.

 Example 2: Miguel is a plumber for a plumbing company.
 The company enters a contract with a restaurant to provide services when needed.
 Miguel is sent to the restaurant to fix the kitchen sink.
 A cook calls Miguel a racial slur and spits in his face.
 The restaurant is liable for the cook’s conduct if it knows about the conduct and fails to correct it.
 The plumbing company is liable if it doesn’t ask the restaurant to stop the harassment, or take other steps to protect Miguel.

-If you think you have experienced harassment at work, call the Bay Area harassment attorneys at Spencer Young Law today for a free consultation.
+If you think you have experienced harassment at work, call Spencer Young's Bay Area Harassment law firm today for a free consultation.